cockroachdb/docs/v2.0/query-order.md

 3. The ordering of the data source for an [`INSERT`](insert.html) statement or an [`UPSERT`](upsert.html) statement that also uses `LIMIT` is preserved, to determine which rows are processed.
-4. The ordering of a sub-query used in a scalar context (a value expression) is preserved.
+4. The ordering of a sub-query used in a scalar expression is preserved.

 For example, using `WITH ORDINALITY`: